 Biryani Masala Powder

-Rathi Puvvu / Dagad Phool / Pathar Phool / Black Stone Flower – 3 -4 nos
+3 to 4 Black Stone Flower Rathi Puvvu / Dagad Phool / Pathar Phool

-Heat a non stick pan, when it’s hot, simmer and add all the whole spices.
+Heat a nonstick pan, when it heats up, simmer and add all the whole spices.

-Toss around for couple of mins making sure the heat is spread on all sides.
+Toss around for a couple of minutes, making sure the spices are evenly dry roasted on all sides.

-Take care not to smoke or chard any spice.
+Take care not to smoke or char any spice.

 Grind to a smooth powder when it’s cooled.